ste-young/ste-young.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Hello there!
 Welcome to my homepage!
-I'm delighted to have you here.
-I'm Xiao Yang.
-I will graduate in June 2024 with a bachelor's degree from Xidian University.
-Currently I'm seeking a Ph.D. position in 2024 fall.
+I'm thrilled to have you visit.
+My name is Xiao Yang, and I'm a student currently pursuing a bachelor's degree at Xidian University, set to graduate in June 2024.

+With a passion for furthering my academic journey, I am eagerly looking forward to the next step in my education.
+My aspiration is to secure a Ph.D. position for the fall of 2024, where I can delve deeper into my chosen field of study and make meaningful contributions to the world of research and knowledge.

 [My transcript](http://ste-young.github.io/files/transcript.pdf) (up to 24th June, 2023)